 Never underestimate the importance of your online shopping experience.
 You could have the best product in the world, but if your customers find your site frustrating, you’ll still lose sales.

 Good product categorization makes your site a lot easier for customers to navigate.
-A smooth, easy, shopping experience will endear you to your customers.
+A smooth, easy, and accessible shopping experience will endear you to your customers.
 And good product categorization plays a big part in providing that streamlined, easily-navigable experience.

 Prevents abandoned carts